Non-Invasive Intracranial Pressure analysis using ICM+

 Transcranial Doppler ultrasonography (TCD) was first described by Aaslid and collaborators in 1982.
 Apart from having many clinical applications, TCD waveform analysis has been investigated as a technique for nICP estimation, and this could represent one of its most useful applications outside of the critical care environment.
 It is conceivable if one considers that increased ICP could affect the waveform of blood flow velocity in major cerebral vessels which have compliant walls.

-With ICM+, it is possible to monitor nICP in real time using TCD.
-TCD-based nICP methods are mainly based on approximate semi-quantitative relationships between cerebrovascular dynamics and ICP.
+With ICM+, it is possible to explore various nICP formulae based on the data collected from TCD.
+TCD-based nICP methods rely on an approximate semi-quantitative assessment of relationship between cerebrovascular dynamics and ICP.
 They can be divided into three categories: I) methods based on the TCD-derived pulsatility index, II) methods based on the calculation of non-invasive cerebral perfusion pressure (nCPP), and III) methods based on mathematical models.

 Some examples are depicted in this page.